Battle of Austerlitz: Battle begins

-The battle began at about 8 a.m. with the first allied lines attacking the village of Telnitz, which was defended by the 3rd Line Regiment.
-This sector of the battlefield witnessed heavy fighting in this early action as several ferocious Allied charges evicted the French from the town and forced them onto the other side of the Goldbach.
-The first men of Davout's corps arrived at this time and threw the Allies out of Telnitz before they too were attacked by hussars and re-abandoned the town.
+The battle began at about 8 a.m., with the first allied lines attacking the village of Telnitz, which the 3rd Line Regiment defended.
+This battlefield sector witnessed heavy fighting in this early action as several ferocious Allied charges evicted the French from the town and forced them onto the other side of the Goldbach.
+The first men of Davout's corps arrived at this time and threw the Allies out of Telnitz before they, too, were attacked by hussars and re-abandoned the town.
 Additional Allied attacks out of Telnitz were checked by French artillery.

-Allied columns started pouring against the French right, but not at the desired speed, so the French were mostly successful in curbing the attacks.
-Actually, the Allied deployments were mistaken and poorly timed: cavalry detachments under Liechtenstein on the Allied left flank had to be placed in the right flank and in the process they ran into, and slowed down, part of the second column of infantry that was advancing towards the French right.
-At the time, the planners thought this slowing was disastrous, but later on it helped the Allies.
+Allied columns started pouring against the French right, but not at the desired speed, so the French successfully curbed the attacks.
+The Allied deployments were mistaken and poorly timed: cavalry detachments under Liechtenstein on the Allied left flank had to be placed on the right flank, and in the process, they ran into and slowed down part of the second column of infantry that was advancing towards the French right.
+At the time, the planners thought this slowing was disastrous, but later on, it helped the Allies.
 Meanwhile, the leading elements of the second column were attacking the village of Sokolnitz, which was defended by the 26th Light Regiment and the Tirailleurs, French skirmishers.
-Initial Allied assaults proved unsuccessful and General Langeron ordered the bombardment of the village.
-This deadly barrage forced the French out, and at about the same time, the third column attacked the castle of Sokolnitz.
+Initial Allied assaults proved unsuccessful, and General Langeron ordered the bombardment of the village.
+This deadly barrage forced the French out, and at about the same time, the third column under the command of General Przybyszewski (Przhibyshevsky) attacked the castle of Sokolnitz.
 The French, however, counterattacked and regained the village, only to be thrown out again.
 Conflict in this area ended temporarily when Friant's division (part of III Corps) retook the village.
-Sokolnitz was perhaps the most contested area in the battlefield and would change hands several times as the day progressed.
+Sokolnitz was perhaps the most contested area on the battlefield and would change hands several times as the day progressed.

 While the Allied troops attacked the French right flank, Kutuzov's IV Corps stopped at the Pratzen Heights and stayed still.
 Just like Napoleon, Kutuzov realized the importance of Pratzen and decided to protect the position.
-But the young Tsar did not, so he expelled the IV Corps from the Heights.
+But the young Tsar did not, so he ordered the IV Corps to withdraw from the Heights.
 This act quickly pushed the Allied army into its grave.